Azure-Samples/azure-sql-db-who-am-i/README.md

 Again, the provided `azure-deploy.sh` script will enable the System Assigned Managed Identity.

-## Create the database user for the created Managed Identity
+## 3. Create the database user for the created Managed Identity

 Now that your App Service has a Managed Identity, you need to allow that identity to access to the Azure SQL database you're using.
-Connect to the Azure SQL database with the tool you prefer and then execute the following commands:
+Connect to the Azure SQL database with the tool you prefer, **make sure you log in using an Azure AD account**, and then execute the following commands:

 ```sql
 create user [<app-service-name>] from external provider;